Maja S. K. Ratkje: Career

 2001 saw Ratkje, as the first Norwegian composer, being bestowed with the Arne Nordheim Composer's Prize.
 She is also a recipient of a number of domestic and international awards, including two Edvard Prizes and the UNESCO Rostrum Award as well as Award of Distinction with Jazkamer during the Prix Ars Electronica for her solo album Voice in 2003.

 Ratkje has also served as a music critic for Norwegian weekly newspaper Morgenbladet and has published a book via publishing house Aschehoug: Stemmer.Eksperimentell Kvinneglam (ISBN 9788203356797).
 Ratkje is also an advocate for environmental issues, and is a member of climate action group Stopp oljesponsing av norsk kulturliv (translation: End Oil-sponsorship of Norwegian Arts), and refrains from accepting offers for performances or commissions supported by the oil industry.

 Ratkje is a great source of inspiration to new experimental Norwegian musicians like Natalie Sandtorv and Torgeir Standal in The Jist duo.

 In 2020 her work Asylos was included on the album The Beauty That Still Remains by the Norwegian Girls' Choir alongside the eponymous work by Marcus Paus.

+In 2021, Ratkje was awarded the Lindeman Prize, one of Norway’s most prestigious music honors, in recognition of her outstanding work as a composer.
+That same year, she received an Honorary Mention at ZKM’s Giga-Hertz Awards for her digital work "Corona lockdown concert for TUSK Festival 2020."
+Her composition "Considering Icarus," premiered by Stephen Menotti and the SWR Symphonieorchester at Donaueschinger Musiktage, was nominated for the Music Composition Prize of the Prince Pierre of Monaco Foundation in 2024.